 The screenshot shows the Microsoft Azure portal interface.
-At the top, there is a blue header bar with the Microsoft Azure logo and a search bar.
-Below the header, the navigation path is: Home > srlbtest > SR-Server1-ip > sr-server172 > ipconfig1 sr-server172.
-Below the path, there are two buttons: 'Save' and 'Discard'.
-The main content area is titled 'Public IP address settings'.
-It shows a 'Public IP address' section with a 'Disassociate' button (which is highlighted with a red box) and an 'Associate' button.
-A dropdown menu shows 'SR-Server1-ip (20.62.236.36)'.
-Below this is a 'Create new' link.
-The next section is 'Private IP address settings' with a 'Virtual network/subnet' dropdown set to 'sazureautovnet/sazureautosubnet'.
-Under 'Assignment', there is a 'Dynamic' button (which is highlighted with a blue box) and a 'Static' button.
-The 'IP address' field is set to '192.168.1.19'.
+At the top, the title bar says "Microsoft Azure".
+Below it, the navigation path is "Home > srlbtest > SR-Server1-ip > sr-server172 > ipconfig1 sr-server172".
+There are "Save" and "Discard" buttons.
+The main content area is titled "Public IP address settings".
+It shows a "Public IP address" section with a "Disassociate" button (which is highlighted with a red box) and an "Associate" button.
+A dropdown menu shows "SR-Server1-ip (20.62.236.36)".
+Below this is a "Create new" link.
+The "Private IP address settings" section shows a "Virtual network/subnet" of "sazureautovnet/sazureautosubnet".
+The "Assignment" section has a "Dynamic" button (which is highlighted with a blue box) and a "Static" button.
+The "IP address" field contains "192.168.1.19".